padrinobook/padrinobook/chapters/login_and_registration.md

     expect(last_response).to be_ok
   end

-  it "redirect to :confirm if user id is wrong" do
+  it 'redirect to :confirm if user id is wrong' do
     get "/confirm/test/#{user.confirmation_code.to_s}"
     expect(last_response).to be_redirect
   end

-  it "redirect to :confirm if user id is wrong" do
+  it 'redirect to :confirm if confirmation id is wrong' do
-    get "/confirm/test/#{user.confirmation_code.to_s}"
+    get "/confirm/#{user.id}/test"
     expect(last_response).to be_redirect
   end
 end